SmartVanYT/smartvan/obd2-sniffer/README.md

 1E6 first 5 bytes look like a rotary encoder, advances forward in D or backward in R. Seems to be independent of engine since it still works when wheels turn in N
 1E6 byte 6 might be 'in motion', turns to F0 when going fwd or back and 0 in neutral and braking

+# Disclaimer of Warranties

+The information is provided "as is," with no assurance or guarantee of completeness, accuracy or timeliness of the information, and without warranty of any kind, express or implied, including but not limited to warranties of performance, merchantability and fitness for a particular purpose.